nacos-group/nacos-group.github.io/docs/en-us/system-configurations.md

 |db.user| User name of the database connection | string | null | >= 0.1.0 |
 |db.password| Database connection password | string | null | >= 0.1.0 |

+Now the db config support multi data source.
+It can set data source num by `db.num`, and `db.url.index` as the corresponding connection's url.
+When `db.user` and `db.password` are set without `index`, all db connection use `db.user` and `db.password` to auth.
+If the username or password is different with different data source, can split by symbol `,`, or use `db.user.index`,`db.user.password` to set corresponding db connection's username or password.
+It is important to note that, when `db.user` or `db.password` are set without index, and the mechanism which split `db.user`,`db.password` by `,` exist, so if username or password contains `,`, it will split the value by `,`, and use split[0] to auth, failed to auth finally.

 ### CMDB module

 |Parameter names	|Meaning	 |     Optional value	 | Default value| Support version |